IBM added to govt IaaS procurement panel

-All services will be split between IBM’s new $80 million data centre at Highbrook Business Park in Auckland, as well as its older data centre at Petone in Wellington.
+All services will be split between IBM’s new $80 million data center at Highbrook Business Park in Auckland, as well as its older data center at Petone in Wellington.

 In a statement, Tremain says the completion of the IaaS contracts is another milestone in the government’s move to use its bargaining power to drive better value for taxpayers.

 "All agencies across the state sector will be able to select the service offering which is right for them,” Tremain says, "leading to greater flexibility and cost savings for taxpayers.

 "The projected savings of up to $250 million go to the heart of the government’s drive to reprioritise spending to achieve better results.”